-Of all persons age 25 and older in the Town of Cedarburg, 93.2% received a high school degree or higher.
-(Table 5) Approximately 38.4% of all persons 25 and older received a bachelors degree or higher.
-This follows the pattern of Ozaukee County figures for higher education, but is lower than the figures for the surrounding cities and villages.
+Of all people age 25 and older in the Town of Cedarburg in 2020, 99.7% received a high school degree or higher (Table 5).
+Approximately 47.8% of all people 25 and older received a bachelor's degree or higher.
+This follows the pattern of Ozaukee County and surrounding cities, villages, and towns for higher education.
 The Town of Cedarburg has retained stronger numbers for higher education than Southeastern Wisconsin as a whole.